-Here are our tips to keep them alive and flourishing until spring is there.
+Here are our tips to keep it beautiful, alive and flourishing until Spring gets there.

 As long as it doesn’t freeze, you can plant these beautiful winter wonders and savor their blooming until the weathers turns milder.
 They’ll then fade away discreetly just as spring perennials start budding, but their leafage will continue to decorate your landscape.
 Year in and year out, their clumps will slowly increase in size.
 To add some color, a nice option is winter heather, the hardiest of all flower plants.